Search results for:

 One of the most common questions we hear is, "How do I make my site faster?"
 And yes, making sure your site loads fast is important for your visitors' experience on the site.
 According to Akamai, nearly half of visitors will leave if the site's not loaded within three seconds.
 It's also a factor in how well your site ranks.
 So if your site is running slow, try the tips listed below...

 One of the best tools to find out how to optimize your site for the fastest load times is provided by Google.
-“Google PageSpeed” is an extremely useful tool that lists, in order of importance, various things you can do to improve the load time of your site.
+"Google PageSpeed" is a handy tool that lists, in order of importance, various things you can do to improve the load time of your site.

-We recommend downloading the plugin if you plan on making many changes as it’s much easier to run the test multiple times.
+We recommend downloading the plugin if you plan on making any changes, as it's much easier to run the test multiple times.

 Google also offers the API for Insights and a guide to the PageSpeed extension.

 Use a caching service or plugin.
 If you're using WordPress, SuperCache and w3 Cache are just a couple of popular ones.
 You should also compress images, especially if you're using lots of JPEG images.
 Some plugins help you do this right on your site and plenty of free 3rd party services.
 You can also use cPanel's Optimize Website, which can help clean up clutter from your site and make it run faster.

 Much of the time spent loading your site is simply trying to download and assemble all the different elements on the page: images, scripts, stylesheets, etc. Each element will send its own HTTP request, so if there are lots of different elements to load, it's going to take longer.

 If there's a problem with your DNS, it can lead to a slow loading site.
 You can check if there are any DNS issues by using one of these tools: